Counseling

-Cartersville Primary School Comprehensive Developmental
+Cartersville Primary School Comprehensive Developmental School Counseling Plan

 During the primary years students begin to develop character values, academic and social self-concepts, as well as feelings of competence and confidence as learners.
 Early identification and intervention with children experiencing academic and/or social and emotional difficulties is essential for removing barriers to learning and promoting academic achievement and future success.
+In partnership with other school and community members, school counselors assist in developing the skills necessary to prepare students to live successful and productive lives.

-Counseling Caseloads:
+Counseling Caseloads

 Emily Plaisted